-The model is blended because it mixes synchronous (real-time, online, video-based, virtual classroom) and asynchronous (recorded lectures and seminars, and other pre-existing materials available on demand) components.
+The model is blended because it mixes synchronous (real-time, online, video-based, virtual classroom) and asynchronous (recorded lectures and seminars as well as other learning materials or activities available on demand) components.

 The combination of these elements provides a rich, dynamic learning environment, reminiscent of the best schools in the world.